Financial Aid & Scholarships

 Students who apply for financial aid are considered for all aid programs for which they are eligible.
 The most common types of financial aid are listed below:

 Grants are awarded to undergraduate students who have not earned their first bachelor’s degree.
+Grants prorate for students enrolled in less than full-time in a term.
 Eligibility is determined using the information reported in the FAFSA and reviewed by the Financial Aid Office.

 Federal Pell Grant